 You can configure the server from which to update security content and whether to have the security content updated from a server automatically.
-To configure these settings, you must provide the location of a locally installed Fortify Static Code Analyzer.
-You can specify the location of Fortify Static Code Analyzer on the Security Content Management page.

-To update security content from your local system (if you do not have an internet connection or a Micro Focus Fortify Software Security Center server), see "Updating Security Content" on page 24.
+To update security content from your local system (if you do not have an internet connection or a Fortify Software Security Center server), see "Updating Security Content" on page 25.